tohagan/stlive/README.md

 ## Known Issues

 - Navigating back to the start page and then re-selecting the Live Update link often fails to restart the Live Update client.  **Workaround**: Stop and restart the mobile app.
+See

 ### Ackowledgements